keepthrifty/keepthrifty.github.io/_posts/2016-07-14-experience-or-stuff.md

 # Experiences All the Way, Right? #

 Our family just got back from our [annual road trip][roadtrip-post], where we spent 12 days traveling the northwest United States and dropped about $3400.
-Would I trade that for a [75-inch, 4K ultra HD flatscreen][tv-link]?
+Would I trade that for a 75-inch, 4K ultra HD flatscreen?

 _Not a chance_